ahmadmtaleb2/clj_cheat_sheets/0-clojure.md

 ## MAP
 - Similarly, map doesn’t care about how lists, vectors, sets, and maps are implemented.
 It only cares about whether it can perform sequence operations on them.
-- map essential behavior is to derive a new sequence y from an existing sequence x using a function ƒ such that
+- map essential behavior is to derive a new sequence Y from an existing sequence X using a function F such that
 > y1 = ƒ(x1), y2 = ƒ(x2), . . . yn = ƒ(xn).

 - The term sequence here refers to a collection of elements organized in linear order.